mekkablue/Glyphs-Scripts/README.md

 * **Remove PS Hints / (翻譯名稱)：** Deletes all stem and/or ghost hints throughout the current font, the selected master and/or the selected glyphs. *需要 香草JS*
 * **Remove TT Hints / (翻譯名稱)：** Deletes a user-specified set of TT instructions throughout the current font, the selected master and/or the selected glyphs. *需要 香草JS*
 * **Remove Zero Deltas in Selected Glyphs / (翻譯名稱)：** Goes through all layers of each selected glyph, and deletes all TT Delta Hints with an offset of zero.
 Detailed Report in Macro window.
-* **Set blueScale / (翻譯名稱)：** Sets maximum blueScale value (determining max size for overshoot suppression) possible in Font Info > Font.
+* **Set blueScale / 設定 blueScale：** Sets maximum blueScale value (determining max size for overshoot suppression) possible in Font Info > Font.
 Outputs other options in Macro window.
 * **Set Family Alignment Zones / (翻譯名稱)：** Pick an instance and set its zones as Family Alignment Zones in *Font Info > Font > Custom Parameters.* *需要 香草JS*
 * **Set TT Stem Hints to Auto / (翻譯名稱)：** Sets all TT stem hints to ‘auto’ in selected glyphs.
 * **Set TT Stem Hints to No Stem / (翻譯名稱)：** Sets all TT stem hints to ‘no stem’ in selected glyphs.
 In complex paths, it can improve rendering on Windows.